nus-ma1522/QuizBot/README.md

     marks: 1,

     // Preview for pop-up embed messages
-    embedPreview: "Click to open Desmos",
+    previewText: "Click to open Desmos",

+    // Preload and save embed state for future use
+    preload: true

     // Pre-emptively message as important
     important: true,